I see so many different places

 With tolerance in every view

-Above all is humanity.
+Above all else, humanity is true.

 Why a Band?

-- Social Science (understanding cultures, systems, and justice),
+Social Science (understanding cultures, systems, and justice),

-- Engineering (sound mixing, acoustics, recording),
+Engineering (sound mixing, acoustics, recording),

-students begin to see how knowledge connects across disciplines.
+Art (composition and performance), students begin to see how knowledge connects across disciplines.

 The Setup: Simple, Intentional, Powerful